-d) Emerging priorities and opportunities which will be implemented during the planning period e) Information on the capacity of the institution to deliver on its mandate
+d) Emerging priorities and opportunities which will be implemented during the planning period

 The latest amendments to the NQF Act, 2008 adds to SAQA's mandate.
 Implementation of these amendments will be phased in during the planning period.
 In addition to this, SAQA plans to do the following: